 - Participate in parent education during class time

-- Attending a school meeting and parent education speaker one night a month
+- Attend a school meeting and parent education speaker twice per quarter*

-- Cleaning the classroom once a year or paying an opt out fee.
-Helping to get the classroom organized and ready for the beginning of the year.**
+- Clean the classroom once a year or paying an opt out fee*

-- Bringing a nutritious snack on a rotating basis.**
+- Bring a nutritious snack on a rotating basis*

-**These responsibilities are not required of those only enrolled in The Baby and Me Class.
+*These responsibilities are not required of those only enrolled in The Baby ‘n Me Class.

 Does my child need to be potty trained?

-No, Shorenorth does not require that children be potty trained for any class.
-If you are enrolled in one of our multi-day classes where your child is dropped off one or two of the days, and your child is in diapers or learning to potty train, rest assured that arrangements can be made that both you and your child are comfortable with.
+No, Shorenorth does not require children be potty trained for any class.
+If you are enrolled in one of our multi-day classes where your child is dropped off one or two of the days, and your child is in diapers or learning to potty train, arrangements can be made which both you and your child are comfortable with.